-- A slide will be built at Hoel Pond in order to make it easier for water craft to be transported to the pond.
-The slide will be of rustic material and low to the ground. - The primary access to Rat Pond will be from the north of the pond.
+- At the following fishing and waterway access sites vehicles will be blocked a distance from the water's edge and boats must be carried to the water: East Pine Pond, Floodwood Pond, Hoel Pond, Indian Carry, Middle Pond, South Creek, and Spyder Creek (on Follensby Clear Pond). - The primary access to Rat Pond will be from the north of the pond.
 A road that parallels and is within the Remsen to Lake Placid travel corridor will be utilized to reach a two car parking area.
 There will also be a two car parking area where the southern road to the pond is blocked. - A parking area will be built off Saint Regis Carry Road near the Town of Harrietstown boat launch to Upper Saint Regis Lake.
-The parking area will be built to accommodate 10 cars. - Motor boats that use the following access sites will be limited to those with an engine of 15 horsepower or less: East Pine Pond, Spyder Creek, Follensby Clear Pond (north), Polliwog Pond, and South Creek. - Parking areas may be resurfaced with gravel and graded as needed. - Develop partnerships with local governments and outside volunteers to maintain and snowplow parking facilities.
+The parking area will be built to accommodate 10 cars. - Motor boats that use the following access sites will be limited to those with an engine of 15 horsepower or less: East Pine Pond, Spyder Creek, Follensby Clear Pond (north), Polliwog Pond, and South Creek. - Parking areas may be resurfaced with gravel and graded as needed. - There are a number of outfitters who transport groups to water access sites using a passenger van with a canoe trailer.
+Provision for a loading / unloading zone with a turnaround area should be considered at certain water access sites. - Develop partnerships with local governments and outside volunteers to maintain and snowplow parking facilities.